DinoChiesa/Apigee-Cloud-Run-Authentication-Example/README.md

 2. Use Platform authentication.

    In this case, Apigee obtains an ID Token, on behalf of its Service Account identity.
 Apigee sends that ID Token to the upstream Cloud Run service.
-The Service account has run.invoker permissions on the Cloud Run service, so you will see a happy message.
+The Service account has `run.invoker` role on the Cloud Run service, so you will see a happy message.

    ```sh